Back to Tennessee

 What This Bill Does

-• Changes the law so that relative caregivers do not have to give each child their own bedroom unless it is unsafe or for medical reasons.
+• Changes the law so that the Department of Children’s Services does not require a relative caregiver to give each child their own bedroom unless there are safety or medical reasons.

 Who It Names or Affects

-• Relative caregivers who take in children from foster care.
+• Relative caregivers who take in children from foster care

 Terms To Know